What Is a Demerit Point?

 How Long Do Demerit Points Last?

 Demerit points last two years from your date of conviction.
 You’re considered convicted when you pay a fine or are found guilty in court.
-Double-check your driving record after two years to ensure your demerit points are reset.
+Demerit points are removed two years after the conviction date, not the ticket date.

 Are Demerit Points Written on Your Ticket?